Bryce Wilson: Groove Theory

 Following the demise of Mantronix, Wilson paired with Amel Larrieux to form the duo Groove Theory.
 In 1995, the group released its self-titled debut album Groove Theory.
 The album featured the hit, gold certified single "Tell Me" which reached #5 on the Billboard Hot 100 and #3 on the R&B chart.

 The Makeda Davis-Bryce Wilson Groove Theory line-up released one EP, 4 Shure, in 2000, which was the last recording released by the group.

 Record producer

 In 1996, he collaborated with Babyface, and the two co-produced "You're Makin' Me High," a smash hit single for Toni Braxton that went #1 on both the R&B and Pop charts.
 He also appeared in the video as Toni's love interest.
+Wilson received a Grammy Award nomination for Best R&B Song.
 Wilson produced for Brandy's fifth studio album, released in 2008.
-Bryce has achieved two Billboard number ones as a writer in 2015, Secondcity's "I wanna feel", which went #1 in the UK and No. 2 on billboard dance charts and Wale's "The glass egg".
+Bryce has achieved two Billboard number ones as a writer in 2015, Secondcity's "I Wanna Feel", which went #1 in the UK and No. 2 on Billboard dance charts and Wale's "The Glass Egg".